Thomas Price (Carnhuanawc)

-The Reverend Thomas Price (2 October 1787 – 7 November 1848) (known by the bardic name of Carnhuanawc) was a historian and a major Welsh literary figure of the early 19th century.
-Price was also "an essayist, orator, naturalist, educationalist, linguist, antiquarian, artist and musician".
+The Reverend Thomas Price (2 October 1787 – 7 November 1848) (known by the bardic name of Carnhuanawc, Sunny cairn) was born at Pencaerelin, in Llanfihangel Bryn Pabuan, near Builth Wells, Brecknockshire, in Mid Wales.
+He was an historian and a major Welsh literary figure of the early 19th century.
+He was also an essayist, orator, naturalist, educationalist, linguist, antiquarian, artist and musician.
 He contributed to learned and popular journals and was a leading figure in the revival of the Eisteddfod.